inductiva/inductiva/docs/api_reference/user_quotas.md

 # User Quotas

-Currently, users can launch several computational resources up to a certain limit, which must satisfy the following quotas:
+In the current version of the API (0.4) users can launch several computational resources up to a certain limit, which must satisfy the following quotas:

 + **maximum allowed price**: 2 USD per hour ($/h)